Dining Club Card FAQs

 How much of a discount am I getting when I join?

 The discount for weekday Dining Hall purchases is approximately 35 to 40 percent from last year’s prices.
 Certain items may be excluded.
-(A chart will be added below in late July illustrating sample menu and Shabbat pricing)
+(See here for sample pricing)

 Does the discount apply to Restaurants and Vending Machines?